-A mainstream Late Victorian urban church of some size, its steeple prominent in the Lincoln skyline.
+A late Victorian urban church of some size, with important furnishings.
+The steeple is prominent in the Lincoln skyline.

-William Byrd, the famous Elizabethan composer, was organist at Lincoln Cathedral but is said to have attended Catholic Mass near by.
-In the late 16th century the Jesuits were at Twigmore, a house near Kirton in Lindsey in the north of the county.
-A Mass House is recorded in Lincoln in 1685, so the Roman Catholic faith was kept alive during the Penal years.
-In 1799 a Roman Catholic chapel for Lincoln was erected at the junction of Broadgate and Silver Street.
+William Byrd, the famous Elizabethan composer, was organist at Lincoln Cathedral but is said to have attended Catholic Mass nearby.
+In the late sixteenth century the Jesuits were at Twigmore, a house near Kirton in Lindsey in the north of the county.
+A Mass House is recorded in Lincoln in 1685, so the Catholic faith was kept alive during the penal years.
+In 1799 a chapel was built at the junction of Broadgate and Silver Street.
 This was enlarged in 1854.

 The sanctuary has an elaborately carved reredos with figures of St Hugh and St Catherine of Siena, and either side of the tabernacle relief panels of St Hugh washing the feet of a poor man in a local hospital (left) and the death of St Hugh (right).
 Pinnacles above.
 A 1920s photograph shows that the originally there was a much taller and more elaborate central pinnacle rising almost to the top of the window.
 Painted murals to either side of St Hugh having admonished King Richard receiving the royal kiss of peace (left) and St Hugh honouring a pauper with full burial rites (right).
 On corbels beneath the sanctuary arch are statues of St Anthony of Padua and St Michael the Archangel.
 In front of the reredos a new stone altar has been installed as part of the 2010 refurbishment.
 The ceiling has been repainted with stars and rope patterns.
 Gothic stone pulpit and octagonal font.